Essays7 min readMarch 7, 2026

 Step 4: Hook Your Reader in the First Line

 Admissions officers spend about 8 minutes on each application.
 You have a sentence—maybe two—to make them want to keep reading.
+For more strategies on nailing this critical moment, read our guide on how to start a college essay.

 Avoid starting with: